lucaperrin/car_tracker/INSTALL.md

 ## Prerequisites

-- Python 3.8 or higher
+- Python 3.8 or higher BUT NO 3.12
 - Pip package manager
 - ESP32-CAM or video file for testing